makersacademy/chitter-challenge/README.md

 =================

 [![Build Status](https://travis-ci.org/makersacademy/chitter-challenge.svg?branch=master)](https://travis-ci.org/makersacademy/chitter-challenge)

-* For this challenge, I have created a simple web app which requires a database.
+For this project challenge, I have created a simple web app which requires a database.

 Features
 -------
-### User Stories:
+### User Stories / Requirements
 ```
 As a Maker
 So that I can let people know what I am doing